 Regarding handling everyday tasks, the command line can turn out to be powerful as well as harmful.
 For instance, the rm command enables you to eliminate or delete files.
 The rmdir command works in the same manner for directories or folders.

 However, you should be cautious because unlike transferring files from the Finder to the Trash, it is not possible to retrieve them if you utilize these commands.
 Still, in case you desire to make use of the Terminal’s powers, the command delete file is one command which you cannot ignore.

 There are ways to include a safeguard to make sure that the only files you erase are truly the ones you want to delete.

 It is not complicated to delete files using the Finder and you are always able to recover files from Trash in case you want to change your mind.
-So why take the trouble to delete files using command promopt and command line?
+So why take the trouble to delete files using command prompt and command line?

-Below are a number of reasons to delete files Using Command Prompt and Command Line:
+Below are several reasons to delete files Using Command Prompt and Command Line: